When life gets weird, and more and more stressors are added to your list – you can say one of two things:

 - Go for a walk.
 Put that paper down, leave your phone behind, and get some exercise.

 - Essential oils.
 Breathe in some lavender or citrus.
 Reframe your brain with some new smells.
+Then I also use d8 moonrocks which I find so effective.

 - Look at your list and start prioritizing and making a plan for action.
 It can be done, it will be done.
 It will work out in the end